16 Sep Everything you need to know about Evaluation Agreements

 - Expenses.
-If there are expenses occurred due to the evaluation, who pays them, how (cash, bank transfer?) and when (before, after, what date)?
-This may include hosting, transportation, setup, employees, licenses etc.
+If there are expenses occurred due to the evaluation, who pays them, how (cash, bank transfer?) and when (before or after the evaluation period ends)?
+This may include implementation expenses, servers, transportation, consultants and employees, licenses etc.

 - Disclaimers and limitation of liability.
 During the evaluation, the company offering the service or product may cause damages to the potential client in the event that something goes wrong.
 Therefore, it is crucial that your evaluation agreement include a section which covers you (the startup) from having to pay for any such damages, or at least, limit the damages to an agreed compensation price.
 If you’re the company using the services or products, it is best to mention which damages are reasonable, which are not, and what the agreed compensation will be.

 Theoretically?
 Yes.
 Should you?
 No. As with many other types of agreements, if you’re a fairly intelligent person, and you do your research, you will be able to draft almost any type of agreement.
 But the true value of using an attorney are (1) in the small legal details of the agreement (which you will probably miss), and (2) the added business value that he/she gives you – assuming that they have the right experience.